pbnj/awesome-podcasts/README.md

 > Podcasts related to Linux/Unix Operating Systems

 - [BSD Now](http://www.jupiterbroadcasting.com/show/bsdnow/) - A weekly show covering the latest developments in the world of the BSD family of operating systems.
 News, Tutorials and Interviews for new users and long time developers alike.
+- [Destination Linux](http://destinationlinux.org/) - Destination Linux is hosted by two everyday guys who love running Linux.
+The discussions are down to earth and based on their real world experiences.
+- [Late Night Linux](http://latenightlinux.com/) - Late Night Linux is a podcast that takes a look at what’s happening with Linux and the wider tech industry.
+Every two weeks, Joe, Jesse, Ikey and Félim discuss the latest news and releases, and the broader issues and trends in the world of free and open source software.
 - [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) - The worlds #1 Linux podcast.
 A weekly show that covers the best in the open source and Linux world.
 Get a solid dose of Linux, gadgets, howto, reviews, and news every week!
 - [Linux Unplugged](http://www.jupiterbroadcasting.com/show/linuxun/) - The Linux Action Show with no prep, no limits, and tons of opinion.
 An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and focuses them into a weekly lifestyle show about Linux.